Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 Are glass railings worth it?

 Glass railings are worth it if you have a view you want to maximize and you’re okay with the maintenance.
-For waterfront or hillside properties, glass can add $10,000-$25,000 to resale value.
+For waterfront or hillside properties, glass can meaningfully boost resale value by maximizing sightlines.
 For standard residential lots without significant views, aluminum delivers better ROI at a fraction of the cost.

 Do glass railings get dirty?